 Was my timing good or miserable?

 The facts of the case do not suggest easy answers, particularly if we explore the nature of “engagement” that has occurred around this episode.
-First, let’s look at the sequence of events (which has gotten outstanding coverage by the Washington Post and particularly the by Susan Svrluga and Anna Fifield).
-Most fundamentally, Warmbier was evacuated because he had become a political liability; to date, at least, we have no significant information on the fate of the other three detainees, all of whom not coincidentally are Korean-America (see our posts on them , and and on all of the detainees below).
+First, let’s look at the sequence of events (which has gotten outstanding coverage by the Washington Post and particularly the piece(link is external) by Susan Svrluga and Anna Fifield).
+Most fundamentally, Warmbier was evacuated because he had become a political liability; to date, at least, we have no significant information on the fate of the other three detainees, all of whom not coincidentally are Korean-America (see our posts on them here, here and here and on all of the detainees below).
 What could make the case for North Korea’s pariah status more clearly than a clean-cut college kid falling into a mysterious coma while serving 15 years for a prank?

 But hostages do not just magically get released.
 Warmbier’s sad homecoming included a willingness to talk not only on the part of North Korea but the US as well.
 The State Department’s Special Representative for North Korea Policy Joseph Yun met secretly with high-level North Korean officials last month in Oslo on the sidelines of a Track II dialogue.
 This channel proved important.
 Last week, Yun met again with North Korean officials in New York and was notified of Warmbier’s condition.
 Yun informed Secretary Tillerson, who consulted with President Trump.
 Within days, Yun was dispatched to Pyongyang to retrieve Warmbier.